-Use of these three trust badges because they’re trusted by consumers.
+Use one of these three trust badges because they’re trusted by consumers.

 Trust badges aren’t the only indicators of trust, customer testimonials and reviews add a lot of trust too.
 As much as 95% of people say that reviews influence their purchase decision and 2 out of 3 people say that they’re more likely to buy a product after watching a video testimonial of how the product will help them.

 Adding customer testimonials, reviews, and ratings on product pages is a great way to increase conversion rate and help potential buyers in making a purchase decision.